Phone (212) 333-1252

 Fax (212) 333-1118

-Take a free class at MoMA.
-Join other teens in creating art, curating exhibits, and designing multimedia resources for other teens.
+Take a free studio art class at MoMA.
+Join other teens to make art, work with contemporary artists, and create your own exhibition.

-- Make and discuss modern and contemporary art
+- View and discuss modern and contemporary art

 - Explore what happens behind the scenes at MoMA